gatlinnewhouse/driveraker/README.md

 #### About the name

-driveraker is styled without capitalizations, and derives from the term [muckraker](https://en.wikipedia.org/wiki/Muckraker) used towards journalists because driveraker integrates Google Drive with web hosting for static sites aimed towards news publications.
+driveraker is styled without capitalization.
+Deriving from the term [muckraker](https://en.wikipedia.org/wiki/Muckraker), an insult (or compliment) directed at journalists; I named driveraker such because driveraker aims to integrate Google Drive with a static site generator like Hugo in order to provide a website for a news publication.